pnwairfire/pyairfire/README.md

 ## Non-python Dependencies

-Whether cloning the repo or installing with pip, you'll first need to manually install gdal, and netcdf, which puairfire depends on.
+Whether cloning the repo or installing with pip, if you'll be using pyairfire to generate single point graphs from bluesky output, you'll first need to manually install gdal, and netcdf, which pyairfire depends on.

 On a mac, you can do so with [Homebrew](http://brew.sh/):